CHTC/tutorial-CHTC-AF3/README.md

 ##### Automate creation with the provided generator script (`scripts/generate-job-directories.py`).

 1. Setup a CSV manifest containing your protein sequences in FASTA format in the `data/protein_sequences/` directory.
-Each FASTA file should contain a single protein sequence.
 The CSV should follow this format:

     ```bash
     job_name,molecule_type,chain_id,sequence